-Deposits will be refunded only when a student ends his career at the College of Mines and Metallurgy.
+Deposits will be refunded only when a student ends his career at the College.
 No refund will be made to a student who plans to continue his education here, either at the close of the Long Session or Summer Term.